DFE-Digital/fh-services/docs/arch/ADR028-change-deds-schema.md

     - Go through the reasons why JSON would be a less complex design in both Database schema, data flow, code logic and Developer productivity.
     - Go through technical flow diagrams and database schemas, understand if they make sense and simple to understand.
 Update where needed.
     - Go through any performance concerns.
-    - Understand how it can fit in with potential future work around service reviews (manual checking of a service in deds)
+    - Understand how it can fit in with potential future work around service reviews (manual checking of a service in DEDS)
     - Understand how it will can be a drop in replacement for the existing schema.
     - Maintainability.

 - Josh Taylor - Technical Architect - on 2025-02-20
     - Go through the reasons why JSON would be a less complex design in Database schema and data flow.
-    - Understand how it can fit in with potential future work around service reviews (manual checking of a service in deds)
+    - Understand how it can fit in with potential future work around service reviews (manual checking of a service in DEDS)
     - Understand how it will can be a drop in replacement for the existing schema.
     - Are there any further consideration from a tech arch perspective.